 English 11: American Literature

 English 11 is a year-long course in which students approach American literature thematically through a study of various genres, time periods, and perspectives.
-To gain a greater understanding of American identity, students explore such works as The Great Gatsby, Their Eyes Were Watching God, The Things They Carried, Beasts of the Southern Wild, and A Streetcar Named Desire.
-Supplementary reading will include a range of short stories, poems, and essays by such writers as Edgar Allan Poe, Charlotte Perkins Gilman, Frederick Douglass, and Sandra Cisneros.
-Students make in-depth connections between the different works, characters, modes and themes of American literature.
-In addition, students continue to refine their grammar and compositional skills; to that end, they write and revise personal, comparative, creative, and analytical essays of varying lengths.
+To gain a greater understanding of American identity, students will explore such works as The Great Gatsby, Their Eyes Were Watching God, The Things They Carried, Beasts of the Southern Wild, All My Sons, and The House on Mango Street.
+Supplementary reading will include a range of short stories, poems, and essays by such writers as Hawthorne, Dickinson, Whitman, Edgar Allan Poe, Charlotte Perkins Gilman, Frederick Douglass, Sherman Alexi, Marilyn Chin, and Sandra Cisneros.
+Students will be expected to make in-depth connections between the different works, characters, modes and themes of American literature.
+In addition, students will continue to refine their grammar and compositional skills; to that end, they will write and revise personal, comparative, creative, and analytical essays of varying lengths.